PHYS3888/Tutorial_Criticality/README.md

 Plot the distribution of event energies on log-log axes, as above (setting a minimum event size of `0.01`).

 :question::question::question:
-What distribution best fits the events in `crackleSimilarSize.mat`?
+Compared to the unconstrained crumpling above, what characterizes the event distribution in `crackleSimilarSize.mat`?

 ## Part 2: Self-organizing forests :evergreen_tree::fire::evergreen_tree::fire::evergreen_tree::fire::evergreen_tree: